Riding the Trend or Protecting Profits | American Electric Power Company Inc. (AEP)

-American Electric Power Company Inc. (NASDAQ:AEP) went up by 0.53% from its latest closing price compared to the recent 1-year high of $94.21.
-The company’s stock price has collected -0.75% of loss in the last five trading sessions.
-Press Release reported on 05/24/21 that Cardinal Operating Company Seeks Bids For Barging And Harbor Services
+American Electric Power Company Inc. (NASDAQ:AEP) went up by 0.65% from its latest closing price compared to the recent 1-year high of $94.21.
+The company’s stock price has collected -0.33% of loss in the last five trading sessions.
+Press Release reported on 06/01/21 that AEP Announces Executive Leadership Changes

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.